-There have been, and will continue to be, changes in the management structure of the Service, which will inevitably require additional training and development of staff over the next three years and beyond.
-This reserve was created to enable this training and development to be carried out, without adding additional pressure to the revenue budget.
+This reserve was created to enable additional training and development to be carried out, without adding additional pressure to the revenue budget.

 j) New Operational Equipment

 This reserve has been established to help provide some stability in the revenue budget in this area.
 Where a need for new equipment is identified, contributions can be made from the reserve, and any ongoing requirements for the equipment can be established.
 In the meantime, officers can continue to analyse and manage revenue expenditure, leading to realistic budget setting in future years.
 The Equipment reserve has been used successfully to cover additional requests that could not be covered with regular budgets.